GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-certificate-royal.md

 ## Recommended Font

-*Open Sans L Li B Bi* is a free font family by Ascender Fonts is easy to read and works well with *Montgomery* at 14pt.
+*Josefin Sans L Li R I* is a free font family by Santiago Orozco is easy to read and works well with *Royal* at 14pt.
 Set the PDF font in the [Appearance tab](user-setup-pdf.md#appearance-tab).

 ## Viewing PDF